 The boom in the organic agriculture industry is accompanied by a positive growing trend in the organic food market in Europe.
-In fact, the organic retail sales value in 2015 amounted to 29.8 billion euros, Demand for organic foods is also on the rise, primarily driven by personal health choices and the adoption of certain diets.
-As of 2015, the per capita consumption of organic food was highest in Switzerland at around 262.2 euros.
+In fact, the organic retail sales value in 2019 amounted to 45 billion euros, four times the value from 15 years prior.
+Demand for organic foods is also on the rise, primarily driven by personal health choices and the adoption of certain diets.
+The per capita consumption of organic food is highest in Switzerland at around 338 euros, followed by Denmark and Sweden.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date